Bartolomé Jaimes: Biography

 He was born in Ayamonte, Huelva (Spain), the son of Alonso González Jaimes and Marina Sánchez, belonging to a noble family originally from Andalusia.

-Jaimes had an active participation in the Spanish Conquest of the Americas.
+Jaimes actively participated in the Spanish Conquest of the Americas.
 He possibly arrived in Peru around the year 1540.
-In 1547, he had participated in the Battle of Huarina, under the command of General Diego Centeno against the hosts of Gonzalo Pizarro.
+In 1547, he participated in the Battle of Huarina, under the command of General Diego Centeno against the hosts of Gonzalo Pizarro.
 He accompanied Pedro de Valdivia in the Conquest of Chile and participated with great value in the Arauco War.